 During the last century, most advanced economies (AEs), almost all now rapidly aging or already aged, have put in place pension policy frameworks, with largely universal coverage not only for the elderly, but also for their survivors and the disabled.
 Most emerging market economies (EMEs), many also rapidly aging, have followed suit, though they still lag in the population covered and the adequacy of the financial protection provided.
 Most low-income countries (LICs) are at a much earlier stage in addressing these issues.

 The design of a pension system has important implications for allocative efficiency and an economy’s potential growth.
 Typically, most social insurance schemes are financed by contributions from employers and employees.
-Raising the contribution rate to restore financial viability not only raises the cost of labor and is burdensome to younger workers, but also incentivizes informality in the labor market.
+Raising the contribution rate to restore financial viability not only raises the cost of labor and is burdensome to younger workers but also incentivizes informality in the labor market.
 Changing the retirement age for pension eligibility offers the prospect of limiting the decline in the pension system’s elderly dependency rate, reducing the number of years for which it is financing a retiree’s pension and addressing the challenge that a shrinking labor force poses for growth.
 Pension policies may also influence the aggregate savings rate, whether by mandating pension savings or by influencing the perceived return on savings.
 Indirectly, savings disincentives may be implied by policies that provide a welfare floor for the elderly (e.g., through means-tested pensions).
 Pension funds have also become an important player in the financial sector, reflecting the role of government-incentivized or mandated pension saving schemes.
 Such funds may serve as captive sources for government deficit financing and can be a source of systemic financial risk.
-Pension systems can foster redistribution: from better-off workers to those in lower-income groups; between men and women; and between single and married persons.
+Pension systems can foster redistribution from better-off workers to those in lower-income groups; between men and women; and between single and married persons.
 They can further influence the relative position of different cohorts over time.
 The tax treatment of pensions can influence the extent of redistribution implicit in a pension system.

 A key constraint on a public pension system’s achievement of social protection objectives is that it should be financially sustainable over the long term.
 Countries recognize the limits on the taxes and contributions that can be asked of their citizens, and the important competing public policy objectives that a government must achieve.
 While fiscal sustainability is not an objective of social protection, it is a constraint that limits whether social protection objectives are accomplished and perceived as satisfactory by citizens.
 This speaks to the criterion of “social sustainability.”
 Specifically, is a pension system perceived as fair to those mandated to contribute while not leaving many destitute in their old age?
 In many countries, the task of achieving these objectives is daunting.
 In many, the replacement rate—the ratio of the expected pension or income stream from pension savings to the average wage—may drop sharply in coming decades, pushing many elderly people into poverty.
 For workers outside the pension system (common in countries with significant agricultural and informal sectors), even this limited social protection may be lacking, with many elderly reliant at best on family members or whatever public social safety net may exist.